artemtech/inkscape-multicalendar/README.md

-# SVG Calendar (Extended)
+# Inkscape Calendar Extension (Extended)

-This project is a fork from svgcalendar extension from Aurelio A. Heckert (2008).
-Upstream version already included in inkscape release as main extension.
+This project is extended version of svgcalendar from Aurelio A. Heckert (2008).
+Upstream version already included in inkscape release as main extension (see changelog).

 The aim of this fork is to add new features, such as Hijri addon, custom layout, and more.